 The Ukrainian legal market is well developed.
 The major players practice in numerous legal areas rather than in a specific one.
 Tariffs, hourly rates, and contingency fees differ from law firm to law firm, and, due to the current market environment, there is no single system for price determination that is mandatory to all the market players.

 Some lawyers charge hourly rates, others agree with their clients on a cap which they will not exceed, while others have fixed tariffs.
-Prices are generally negotiable (particularly during this period of economic crisis).
+Prices are generally negotiable.

 Choice and Application of Law